Xenon: Neuroprotectant

-Sports doping and mountaineering
+Sports and mountaineering

 Inhaling a xenon/oxygen mixture activates production of the transcription factor HIF-1-alpha, which may lead to increased production of erythropoietin.
 The latter hormone is known to increase red blood cell production and athletic performance.
 Reportedly, doping with xenon inhalation has been used in Russia since 2004 and perhaps earlier.
 On August 31, 2014, the World Anti Doping Agency (WADA) added xenon (and argon) to the list of prohibited substances and methods, although no reliable doping tests for these gases have yet been developed.
 In addition, effects of xenon on erythropoietin production in humans have not been demonstrated, so far.

 In 2025, four UK mountaineers, including Alistair Carns, climbed Mount Everest in an expedition lasting only one week, claiming their inhalation of xenon gas to stimulate erythropoietin production had obviated the usual several weeks' altitude acclimatisation.
 The International Climbing and Mountaineering Federation (UIAA) criticised the decision, citing that there is no evidence that the inhalation of xenon improves performance in high elevation environments.
 Furthermore, the UIAA warned that as an anesthetic, xenon gas could result in impaired brain function, respiratory compromise, and death if used in an unmonitored setting.